Modern Slavery and Global Politics

 In order to enrol in this subject, you must be accepted into one of the following degrees:

 No additional requirements

-This course contextualises modern slavery within global politics, focusing on the role and impact of global institutions such as the United Nations and World Trade Organisation.
+This subject contextualises modern slavery within global politics, focusing on the role and impact of global institutions such as the United Nations and World Trade Organisation.
 Other specific content focuses on bi-lateral and multi-lateral diplomatic efforts, as well as strategic relationships between nation states.
-The course also focuses on practical, multi-stakeholder approaches to tackling modern slavery and human trafficking.
+The subject also focuses on practical, multi-stakeholder approaches to tackling modern slavery and human trafficking.

 100% Continuous assessment comprising: - Written report - Written essay